janpstrunn/links/README.md

 ## How to use

+### Setup

+You can you the `setup.sh` script to change your username and name in the `index.html` for you.

+Currently, you will manually need to change the jsonMappings in the `index.html` file, configure the `button.css` to add your classes and create more pages at `pages/` and the function to change the pages.

+### Hosting

 You can locally run your webpage by running the following command in the root directory of this project.

 ```bash